simplycycling/mk-docs/docs/wiki.md

 your wiki.
 You can also set up a custom domain name, if you have one, but that goes beyond the scope of this wiki (it's pretty easy, though, and in the AWS documentation).

+### Workflow

+The basic workflow is as follows:

+1. Create and/or edit a page
+2. Run `mkdocs serve` to preview what's being worked on
+3. Once I'm happy, kill the server and run `mkdocs build --clean` to build the site - the --clean flag gets rid of any files that are no longer needed
+4. Push the contents of the site directory to s3, using aws cli (the command I use is `aws s3 --profile rog sync . s3://mybucketname`)
+5. Commit and push the changes to git (put the site dir in the .gitignore)